danak6jq/si5351-generic/README.md

 				SI5351_CLK0
 				SI5351_CLK1
 				SI5351_CLK2
-	ms_mode:	MultiSynth divider mode, one of:
-				SI5351_MS_MODE_FRAC
-				SI5351_MS_MODE_INT
-				SI5351_MS_MODE_EVEN_INT
+	reset:		Force PLL reset after frequency change; required when changing above or below 150MHz.
 ```

 Programs the selected clock output to the chosen frequency 'freq'.
 If pll_freq == 0, the PLL is programmed to the highest usable frequency;
 if not 0, the PLL is programmed to this frequency.
 The PLL is programmed
 with a fractional divisor.
-If the chose frequency 'freq' is between 150
+If the chosen frequency 'freq' is between 150
 and 160MHz, the PLL is fixed at 4 * freq.
 Invalid frequency selection is
 indicated with a return of -1, otherwise the PLL frequency used is returned.

-ms_mode selects the MultiSynth divider mode when pll_freq is 0; MODE_FRAC
-selects a fractional divisor, MODE_INT selects an integer divisor in
-fractional mode and MODE_EVEN_INT selects an even integer divisor and
-forces the MultiSynth to integer mode, which may improve phase noise.
-For chosen frequencies above 150MHz, ms_mode is ignored and a divisor
-of 4 is used.
-Note that the chip is only specied for an output to 160MHz
-but it will produce up to 225MHz if programmed, with a reduced output
-swing.

 Outputs CLK1 and CLK2 share the same PLL; the first output programmed
 determines the PLL frequency and the second output programmed will use